 Take control of your Mac by learning how to navigate and familiarize with the Terminal.
-Learn how to open and use
+Learn how to open and use terminal on Mac in this brand new article.

 An average user does not have any reason to visit Terminal- Apple's command line interface app, however, it’s worth a try since it actually gives access to quite a few tricks and shortcuts.
-Today, let’s talk about how to open
+Today, let’s talk about how to open terminal on Mac!

 Mac has its own command line interface where you can use to control and command tasks easily and way faster than doing the normal and long process.
 However, its interface looks intimidating especially when you don’t have a technical background or idea.
 But, if you are willing to take a look at this helpful app, you will surely get to like it sooner!